WVS Constitution & Bylaws

 • The Honorary Membership Committee shall make its recommendations to the Council.

-• Following its deliberation, the Council may recommend that the candidate’s name be submitted by the Secretary-Treasurer to the membership in the annual report presented at the Executive Session of the Society.
+• Following its deliberation, the Council may recommend that the candidate’s name be submitted by the Secretary-Treasurer to the membership in their annual report presented at the executive session of the Society.

 • Election to membership shall be by secret ballot, by a three-fourths affirmative vote of the membership present and voting at the annual Executive Session.